brennanfife/zos/packages/docs/docs/docs/upgrading.md

 ```

 That would be fine for newly deployed instances of MyContract, but it wouldn't work for one that
-has allready been deployed, and is instead being updated.
+has already been deployed, and is instead being updated.
 We cannot call the same `initialize` function, because
 the `Initializable` modifier guards it against being called more than once.
 We need a new function.

 The `update` command also accepts `--init` and `--args` parameters, so we can use a function